stellar/actions/README.md

 #### Releasing / Publishing

+See [README-rust-release.md] for the release process supported by these workflows.

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [rust-bump-version] | Workflow | Updates the version in Rust crates to a input version. |